pi-apps/PiOS/README.md

 - Edit the Copyright line of the LICENSE file in your repo

 Note: source of the PiOS license is also available here [https://github.com/pi-apps/PiOS/blob/main/LICENSE](https://github.com/pi-apps/PiOS/blob/main/LICENSE)

+#### Disclaimer
+This is just a suggested license to limit use of your Software to Pi Network applications.
+Pi Network does not take any responsibility for the use of this license by you or others.
+All developers should consult their own counsel to ensure the license meets their needs and are solely liable for all consequences arising from the use of the license.
+To be included the PiOS app list you are required to use this license without alterations, aside from the copyright notice.
+If you make alterations or use a different license, you may still be eligible to be included in other lists that may be established at some later time by Pi Network.